ARipeAppleByYoursTruly/css-via-regexed-classes/README.md

+### Shortcuts

+All shortcuts will be converted to their rules before going to the next step.
+This also applies to shortcuts in shortcuts.

 ### Variants

-Variants serve as ways to handle CSS' combinators and pseudo selectors, other stuff like at-rules aren't implemented as of now.
+Variants serve as ways to handle CSS' combinators and pseudo selectors, in both rules and shortcuts.

 Syntax: `<variant(s)>?<rule>`